Tomshelby4/pig-dice-project/READme.md

 ## Description

-_This web application allows two players to play a game of Pig Dice._
+_This web application allows two players to play a game of Pig Dice.
+Available at:https://tomshelby4.github.io/pig-dice-project/ _

 ## Specs
 | Behavior        | Input           | Outcome  |